erickhun/blog/content/posts/hi.md

 +++

 Hi there, thanks for cheking the blog!
 I'm Eric, engineer at [Buffer](https://buffer.com).
-I've been working remotely since 2013 now, from different places in the world.
+I've been working remotely since 2013, from different places in the world.
 I happen to be mostly in Asia, my favorite part of the world!
+I now live in Taiwan, and can stay here with the [Employment Gold Card](https://taiwangoldcard.com)

 I'm travelling quite a bit, I'd like share a little bit of the places I visit, my experiences, or challenges about remote work.
 I love food, some of my destinations are chosen mainly because of food 😅.